 Required Application Documents

 Applications are considered continuously throughout the admissions season in roughly the order that they are completed.
 Some applications receive an immediate decision; others are held for further review.
 We make every effort to announce our decisions within a reasonable amount of time.
-You can also check your application status online.

 Official Transcripts: Applicants must submit official transcripts from each institution of higher learning (university or college) previously attended.
 Transcripts should be in both the native language of the institution and in English.
 Transcripts should also include an explanation of the university’s grading system.
 LSAC’s LL.M.
 International Transcript Authentication and Evaluation Service is preferred.

-Proof of English Proficiency: Applicants are required to earn a minimum paper based score of 600 or an internet based score of 100 on the Test of English as a Foreign Language (TOEFL).
+Proof of English Proficiency: Applicants are required to earn a minimum paper-based score of 600 or an internet-based score of 100 on the Test of English as a Foreign Language (TOEFL).
 The institution code for the TOEFL is 5885, and the department code is 03.
 A score of 7.0 on the International English Language Testing System (IELTS) is also accepted.

 Resume (Curriculum Vitae): Applicants must submit a resume or curriculum vitae outlining all relevant academic and professional achievements.